SillyTavern/SillyTavern/readme.md

 * Clicking the Lock on the nav panel will hold the panel open, and this setting be remembered across sessions.
 * Nav panel status of open or closed will also be saved across sessions.

-* Supports saving a shortcut to iOS homescreens and opening in fullscreen mode from that bookmark.
+* mobile UI optimized for iOS, and supports saving a shortcut to iOS homescreen and opening in fullscreen mode.

 ## Installation